FAQs - Updated November 2025

 In 2021, the City entered into a park adoption agreement with neighboring property owners to allow them to assist in the maintenance and operation of the dogleg area.
 The partnership has resulted in the activation of the space as neighbors have invested in keeping the vegetation in check and constructing raised beds for vegetable gardening.

 We have heard from the community that they desire a more public-facing partnership for this area.
-The City is committed to this goal while preserving the partnership with neighbors and plans to add a third non-profit partner to the park adoption agreement.
+The City is committed to this goal while preserving the partnership with neighbors and plans to add a non-profit as a third partner to the park adoption agreement.
 The non-profit partner will be one that programmatically benefits underrepresented communities in Eugene and may change from year to year depending on their ability to program the site.
+Lastly, the park renovation project will include construction of new and highly durable raised beds, more accessible pathways, and associated water supply to support the ongoing activation of this historically important activity in Scobert Gardens Park.

 10. Will there be a new restroom in Scobert Gardens Park?

 A restroom is currently proposed immediately outside of the park in the West 4th Avenue right-of-way.
-The construction of the restroom will somewhat depend upon the ability of Parks staff to maintain the restroom as clean and safe for public use into the future.
-Parks and Open Space is exploring the potential of a community partnership to assist with making this facility successful over time.
+The construction of the restroom will somewhat depend upon the ability of Parks staff to maintain the restroom as clean and safe for public use in the future.
+This location must also be approved by the Historic Review Board permitting process prior to construction.
+Budget limitations may result in a site that is plumbed and ready for future installation but also serves as a location for seasonal restroom placement.

 11. How can we get more shade into the park?